Viasat/nhd/README.md

 To schedule NIC resources, the pod gives a hint as to how much bandwidth is needed per CPU core.
 NHD accumulates all bandwidth requests, and attempts to find one or more interfaces feasible for the request.
 If a request is feasible, the interface information is annotated in the pod spec.

+### Mapping Type
+Currently two mapping types are supported: NUMA and PCI.
+NUMA mapping attempts to map all CPU cores, GPUs, and NICs in the same processing group onto the same NUMA node.
+PCI mapping does the same thing, but it also ensures that any GPU and NIC in the same processing group are on the same PCIe switch.

 # Debugging
 To debug deployment issues with NHD, most issues can be seen by either looking at Kubernetes events, or the log of NHD.
 Only major events will be shown in the Kubernetes event log.
 All NHD events will start with the string "NHD", and can be filtered with grep.
 For example, to view events in my-namespace: